gimbalabs/kustomize-dandelion/ARGO_CD.md

 Before bootstrapping ArgoCD, it's necessary to fetch all Helm dependencies.

-> **NOTE**: Please check section below on how to set a custom password to access ArgoCD.
+> **NOTE**: Please check section below on how to set a custom password to access ArgoCD if you don't have available the `htpasswd` tool used in the following snippet

 ```shell
 APP_PROVIDER=k3s